Sibbthrupp History, Family Crest & Coats of Arms

-England by the migration wave that was started by the Norman Conquest of 1066.
+Today's generation of the Sibbthrupp family bears a name that was brought to England by the migration wave that was started by the Norman Conquest of 1066.
 The Sibbthrupp family lived in Nottinghamshire.
 Further research showed the name was derived from the Old Norse words sib, meaning victory, and thorp, meaning outlying farm or hamlet.
-CITATION[CLOSE]

 Early Origins of the Sibbthrupp family

 The surname Sibbthrupp was first found in Nottinghamshire at Sibthorpe, a parish in the union of Bingham.
 "In the reign of Edward II., Thomas de Sibthorpe founded a chantry in the church, and subsequently erected it into a college for a warden, nine chaplains, three clerks, and four choristers; he also added four chapels, in honour of St. Anne, St. Katharine, St. Margaret, and St. Mary."